 A lot of new participants on teams these days are part of the lab.
-We’re seeing the laboratory get involved for the environmental monitoring program, the allergen testing, the formulation test kits, again, reporting trends and usually, they can be the backup PCQI in this situation.
+We see the laboratory get involved because of the environmental monitoring program, the allergen testing, the formulation test kits, again, reporting trends.

 The Sanitation department’s role is clear.
-They’re going to manage the sanitation preventive controls, report back to the team any issues with pre-ops.
-This could be in conjunction with the lab and QA.
+They manage the sanitation preventive controls, report back to the team any issues with pre-ops, sometimes in conjunction with the lab and QA.

 Lastly, there’s the supply chain.
-Someone must oversee the fluidity of the supply chain program because you’re going to be adding and subtracting suppliers, ingredients, and packaging over time.
-This person needs to go back to the supply chain team and report back to the food safety team when changes occur.
-Make sure the approved supplier list is updated, missing documentation is located, and supplier performance issues are addressed.
+Someone must oversee the fluidity of the supply chain program because you’re going to be adding and subtracting suppliers, ingredients, and packaging.
+This person needs to communicate with the supply chain team and report back to the food safety team when changes occur.
+This role should update the approved supplier list, located missing documentation, and address supplier performance issues.

-This is the main team.
-When you’re talking about the type of training you need for the main team leaders, everybody should go through the official PCQI training because they will not see how their role fits into the larger picture of preventive controls across your enterprise if you just focus on their narrow role in preventive controls.
-If they’re responsible for managing a preventive control, they should go through the formal class.
+These departments comprise the main team.
+For the most success, every leader on the main team should go through the official PCQI training to understand how their role fits into the larger picture of preventive controls across your enterprise.
+In sum, if they’re responsible for managing a preventive control, they should go through the formal class.

-There are other departments that can benefit from being on this team, such as the warehouse.
+Other departments can benefit from being on this team, such as the warehouse.
 Why?
 Because they’re the ones receiving those approved suppliers, the ingredients, and the allergen controls, meaning they’re also responsible.
 The Engineering and Maintenance departments are also crucial.

-The HR and Training departments are responsible for ensuring employees are trained properly and those qualified individuals are trained on their designated functions.
-If somebody is responsible for process controls, they’re being trained in monitoring process.
-If they’re responsible for sanitation, they’re responsible for chemical control, and the application of sanitation and methods.
-R&D and commercialization, they’re also responsible for launching new products, maybe optimizing products, changing out ingredients, and asking for new suppliers.
-Having them on the team would be very beneficial for everyone for transparency when it comes to updates.
+The HR and Training departments are responsible for properly trained employees and to ensure training for those qualified individuals on their designated functions.
+R&D and commercialization are responsible for launching new products, optimizing products, updating ingredients, and asking for new suppliers.
+So having them on the team would be very beneficial for everyone for transparency when it comes to updates.

 The food safety team is the driving force of executing preventive controls.
-The biggest gap is the fact that we’re still trying to put all this work in one department, sometimes with just one person.
-This is way too much work when we’ve gone from zero to three CCPs typically in a HACCP program to one to four Preventive Controls with many sub-programs under each Preventive Control.
-We’re tripling the amount of work, or more, because there are so many programs under Preventive Controls that it’s just too much for one person or one department to execute.
+The most significant issue is the fact that we’re still trying to put all this work in one department, sometimes with just one person.
+It is way too much work when we’ve gone from zero to three CCPs typically found in a HACCP program to one to four Preventive Controls with many sub-programs under each Preventive Control.
+There are so many programs under Preventive Controls, tripling the work, and that it’s just too much for one person or one department to execute.

 It’s not just a quality assurance function to ensure each element of the Food Safety Plan is adequately working to control hazards.
 It takes a strong, dedicated cross-functional team to support each step of the Food Safety Plan.
 Therefore, the traditional HACCP team must transform and improve into a more robust, educated, and committed food safety team with added responsibilities.
-Designate a Preventive Controls team leader for each individual preventive control so the QA department isn’t solely responsible for manning all critical food safety buckets.
-This is too much work for them.
+Designate a Preventive Controls team leader for each specific preventive control so that the QA department isn’t solely responsible for managing all critical food safety buckets.
 This helps shift the food safety culture and forces other departments to share that food safety responsibility with quality assurance and the designated PCQIs.

-It takes a considerable amount of resources and teamwork and support from senior management to execute a successful FSMA Food Safety Preventive Controls Plan.
+It takes a considerable amount of resources, teamwork, and support from senior management to execute a successful FSMA Food Safety Preventive Controls Plan.
 Your senior management is courting disaster if they choose to skimp on providing the necessary training and personnel resources to do the job right.